-A state-funded grant program for undergraduate, degree seeking, Ohio residents with an expected family contribution of $2190 or less and a maximum household income of $75,000.
+A state-funded grant program is for undergraduate, degree seeking, Ohio residents, with an expected family contribution of $2190 or less and a maximum household income of $75,000.
 Students are limited to 10 semesters of eligibility and the award amount is prorated based on enrollment.
-OCOG is tuition/general fees specific and any student receiving 100% tuition/general fees in the form of a waiver or institutional, athletic, third party, federal or state aid is not eligible for OCOG.
+OCOG is tuition/general fees specific, and any student receiving 100% tuition/general fees in the form of a waiver or institutional, athletic, third party, federal or state aid is not eligible for OCOG.

 Federal Pell Grant Lifetime Eligibility

-A Federally-funded grant program established to help meet the educational costs of exceptionally needy students.
+A Federally-funded grant program established to help meet the educational costs of students with exceptional need.
 Eligibility is determined from FAFSA information.
 Only degree-seeking undergraduate students are eligible for the Federal Supplemental Educational Opportunity Grant (SEOG).